stenialo/Text2HBM/Textual_Descriptions/README.md

 This data is free to use for any purpose.
 If you write a paper using the data, please send an email to kristina.yordanova@text2hbm.org giving the citation.
 Please also include the following text in your acknowledgments section:

 The data used in this paper was obtained from https://github.com/stenialo/Text2HBM and the data collection was funded by the German Research Foundation (DFG), grant number YO 226/1-1.

+# Documentation

+A technical report describing the collected dataset can be found at https://arxiv.org/abs/2001.04186.